The moratorium on appraisal

 Removing teacher appraisal is a key workload reduction win from the settlement of the teacher collective agreements last year.

 The PPTA has published a guide to assist branches and employers in reviewing their current performance management system with the goal of eliminating unnecessary workload from the process.
-To download the document, "Shedding the appraisal compliance burden", click here (you will be redirected to Dropbox).
+To download the document, "Shedding the appraisal compliance burden", click the link at the top of this page.